AgiBot-World/VideoDataset/README.md

 VideoDataset is optimized for high-throughput video processing.
 Benchmark results show:

-- **GPU Decoding:** A decoding throughput of 20,000 FPS is achieved in a multiprocessing environment.
+- **GPU Decoding:** A decoding throughput of 20,000 FPS is achieved in a multiprocessing scenario.
 - **Random Access:** Minimal overhead for non-sequential frame access.
-- **GPU Decoder Utilization:** Over 90% GPU decoder utilization is achieved in a multiprocessing environment.
+- **GPU Decoder Utilization:** Over 90% GPU decoder utilization is achieved in a multiprocessing scenario.

-See the [benchmark documentation](https://github.com/AgiBot-World/VideoDataset/blob/main/docs/benchmark.md) for detailed performance analysis.
+See the [benchmark documentation](./docs/benchmark.md) for detailed performance analysis.

 ### Comparison with other CPU decoding solutions